flipkart-incubator/Service-Worker-Tools/README.md

 # fk-retail-service-worker
 A webpack plugin that generates a service worker, and provides a set of utility methods to work with it.
+Think of the caching strategies you would like to apply ('cache first' or 'network first') and configure the plugin accordingly.

 ## Usage Examples ##
 ```